At a crossroads: New York’s status as a global fashion capital

 Supporting initial designer activation

-New York is the most populous city in the United States and the home of top brands, retailers, and fashion schools.
+New York is the most populous city in the nation and the home of top brands, retailers, and fashion schools.
 Therefore, the city is well positioned to attract and develop plenty of fashion talent.
-Nevertheless, it may be falling short as an affordable location for designers at the beginning of their career.
+Still, it may be falling short from the beginning of a designer’s career.

 Activating more talent and providing them with the services and sense of community they need requires congregation and centrality.
 One approach is a central designer campus—a shared and easily accessible physical hub where emerging designers can work side by side.
-They can enjoy subsidized workspaces, pooled resources such as photographers and “fractional” (part-time or on-demand) executives, a materials library, programming, and mentorship from industry players.
-All of these features can unlock logistical and creative advantages and overcome initial setup challenges.
+They can enjoy subsidized workspaces, pooled resources such as photographers and “fractional executives,” a materials library, programming, and mentorship from industry players.
+All these features could unlock logistical and creative advantages and overcome initial setup challenges.

 A few enablers can help sustain design campuses.
 For example, a skilled operator could manage programming, recruitment, facilities, and industry connections.
 Success also requires a viable business model, such as ownership of the building to keep rents reasonable, and the engagement of industry leaders who can provide mentorship, connections, and credibility.